axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-value-pairs/option-value-pairs/_index.md

 N/A

-*Description:* If this option is specified, {{% productparam "abbrev" %}} does not include value-pairs with empty values in the output.
+*Description:* If this option is specified, {{% param "product.abbrev" %}} does not include value-pairs with empty values in the output.
 For example: `$(format-json --scope none --omit-empty-values)` or

 ```c